-A: Some employers may experience direct savings in response to the Program based on the commuter benefit provisions or other applicable provisions in the federal tax code.
-Private employers offering Option 1 can allow their employees to exclude their transit/vanpool commuting costs from their taxable wages.
+Employers may experience direct savings in A: response to the Program based on the commuter benefit provisions or other applicable provisions in the federal tax code.
+Employers offering Option 1 can allow their exclude employees to their transit/vanpool commuting costs from their taxable wages.
 This saves employers money because those transit/vanpool costs are also excluded from the employer's payroll taxes, thereby saving the employer 7.65% (or more depending upon the tax code) on every dollar set aside as pre-tax by employees for transit/vanpooling.